 To mention Ishmael Butler’s integral influence on hip-hop culture is overstating the obvious.
 His work with the groundbreaking Digable Planets has been needlessly shoehorned into every feature (such as this one) because it goes without saying; without the Planets, hip-hop may have turned circles in a rut.
-Thus, as the founding member of the group, the Seattle native had managed to keep the wheels of invention spinning while pop-rap and gangsta-rap conspired to do the music in.
+Thus, as the group’s founding member, the Seattle native had managed to keep the wheels of invention spinning while pop-rap and gangsta-rap conspired to do in the music.

 Shabazz Palaces have no forced stratagem.
-Butler’s one-man-band draws no discernable design or trajectory, preferring to offer all creative endeavors to a dark and nebulous space.
+Butler’s one-man band draws no discernable design or trajectory, preferring to offer all creative endeavors to a dark and nebulous space.
 But there is clear purpose and intention in every work he has released under the Palaces name.
-Palaces’ sound is heavy, ripe with ideas that are stuffed to a bursting seam of musical concepts and configurations.
+Palaces’ sound is heavy, ripe with ideas stuffed to a bursting seam of musical concepts and configurations.
 Sounds are not simply meant to be heard, but also felt.
-Butler’s application of the bass, perhaps hip-hop’s most essential element, has become a thing of legend now; an element so primal and heavy in the band’s sound, it has reportedly, on occasion, caused power outages during live shows.
+Butler’s application of the bass, perhaps hip-hop’s most essential element, has become a legend now; an element so primal and heavy in the band’s sound, it has reportedly, on occasion, caused power outages during live shows.

 The cusp of Butler’s efforts gained greater measure in his first full-length release, Black Up (2011), an album that mines the soul-deep depths of R&B, Ninja Tune-inspired hip-hop, and the African mysticism found in the novels by Dillibe Onyeama.
 The songs on the album are not true songs that are patterned on verse-chorus-verse structures; rather, they are heavy throbs of sound that morph and segue from one fantastic idea to another.
 Butler’s collocations of sound and voice are fatalistic and artful pairings that produce enormous sonic pressure; interstellar vocals that float high above the deadly bass drops.
 Always working from a base of hip-hop, the rapper layers the production with R&B, mutated jazz and IDM, so that the songs are dense with the compressions of style and technology.

-Black Up heralded a new frontier of hip-hop and, had it been streamlined in any way beyond its cultishly devoted fanbase, would have sidelined the dismal offerings by the mass of trap artists leaning on a one-note schtick.
+Black Up heralded a new frontier of hip-hop and, had it been streamlined beyond its cultishly devoted fanbase, would have sidelined the dismal offerings by the mass of trap artists leaning on a one-note schtick.

 Onstage, often accompanied by multi-instrumentalist Tendai Maraire, a practiced musician who helped to expand the surreal dimensions of Palaces’ live shows, Butler pressed these musical concepts into a stunning visual dynamic.
 Very much like Sun Ra, Kate Bush, George Clinton, and Björk – his kindred spirits – Butler’s live performances are extensions of the storybook characters he creates in Shabazz Palaces.
-The elaborate apparels, onstage visual aids and shadowy atmospheres conspire to present a man who is, in more ways than one, out of this world.
+The elaborate apparels, onstage visual aids and shadowy atmospheres conspire to present a man who is out of this world in more ways than one.

 Working at a steady and industrial pace, the rapper began development on yet another variant of his outré hip-hop, this time plugging in the electric guitar along with the 808s and MPCs.
-A side project conceived with fellow producer Erik Blood, Knife Knights are the alternative to the alternative; a prog-rock inspired hip-hop group featuring the chilling clamor of sci-fi synths and muffled, animalistic beats (an album, Time Mirage, was released in 2018).
+A side project conceived with fellow producer Erik Blood, Knife Knights, is the alternative to the alternative; a prog-rock-inspired hip-hop group featuring the chilling clamor of sci-fi synths and muffled, animalistic beats (an album, Time Mirage, was released in 2018).
 In Knife Knights, Butler ramped up his onstage persona to a fearsome hilt, proving indisputably that he is this era’s George Clinton.

 After a short intro (signaling a fall to earth from the far galaxies), The Don of Diamond Dreams opens with the petrifying boom of “Ad Ventures”, a reverberating plod of dark, viscous funk that hits the bass bins with concrete-busting muscle.
 Butler’s vocals are double-tracked to frightening effect here, and they surround the groove like the menacing auras of ancient specters.
 And eddying in the aforementioned atmospheres of Teddy Pendergrass are the chilling shimmers of the Cure, a new wave synth-guitar trickling down in icy layers.

-At all possible junctures, Butler allows the world in Diamond Dreams to contain his singular vision of hip-hop fully, forgoing the various fashions that circulate in the waters of the mainstream.
+At all possible junctures, Butler allows the world in Diamond Dreams to fully contain his singular vision of hip-hop, forgoing the various fashions that circulate in the mainstream waters.
 That won’t help to make him a name beyond the marginal banks that overlook the furors of popular music, but he will never be less compelling for his negations.
 Butler continues to engage in the wild, empyrean storms that threaten his earthly landscapes, sourcing from them a kind of turbulent blues which he harnesses and negotiates lushly with smooth command.
 The hip-hop by way of go-go beats of “Bad Bitch Walking” notches up the BPMs on the album for some lively strut before diving back down into the opium-infused waters of the sultry “Money Yoga” (featuring a comet-tailing saxophone).

 It’s uncertain, however, where Butler will take Shabazz Palaces next.
 His path of dissent has led him to opportunities denied other rappers who have feared such trails taken by a more intrepid artist.
-The galaxies, where the band often makes its home, has light-years of which to explore; still, for all its excitement, it remains a lonely place to subsist – a possible impetus for Butler to abandon it ultimately.
+The galaxy, where the band often makes its home, has light years to explore; still, for all its excitement, it remains a lonely place to subsist – a possible impetus for Butler to abandon it.
 For now, The Don of Diamond Dreams offers yet another exploit in the rapper’s many impossible undertakings.
 Rife and bleeding with febrile funk and plum-purple soul, Butler’s lunar hip-hop is a work of dark heart.